yo998/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
-  courses:
-    - course: PhD in Computer Science
-      institution: A
-      year: 2029

     - course: BEng in Software Engineering
       institution: Sichuan University (Chengdu, Sichuan, China)
       year: 2024(expected)